Why is the Software Token the best MFA method?

 What is Hardware Token Authentication?

 A standard hardware token is a small device, typically in the general form factor of a credit card or keychain fob.
-The simplest hardware tokens look identical to a USB flash drive and contain a small amount of storage holding a certificate or unique identifier, and are often called dongles.
+The simplest hardware tokens look identical to a USB flash drive, contain a small amount of storage holding a certificate or unique identifier, and are often called dongles.

 Many hardware tokens contain an internal clock that, in combination with the device’s unique identifier, an input PIN or password, and potentially other factors, is used to generate a code, usually output to a display on the token.
-This code changes on a regular basis, often every 30 seconds or the time you set.
+This code changes regularly, often every 30 seconds or the time you set.

-Example of hardware tokens – RCDevs RC400, RCDevs RC200, Yubico YubiKey
+Examples of hardware tokens – RCDevs RC400, RCDevs RC200, Yubico YubiKey

 Biometrics authentication devices rely on physical characteristics such as voice, fingerprint, or facial patterns to verify user identity.
 Biometrics authentication is becoming popular for many purposes, including network logon.

-Leveraging on once unique voice for authentication is one of the most secure MFA.
+Using a voice that is unique for authentication is one of the most secure ways to authenticate.

 Created by the FIDO (Fast IDentity Online) Alliance, Universal 2nd Factor (U2F and FIDO2) is a strong industry standard for two-factor authentication.

-During registration and authentication, the user presents the second factor by simply pressing a button on a USB device or tapping over NFC or BLE.
+The user presents the second factor during registration and authentication by simply pressing a button on a USB device or tapping over NFC or BLE.
 The user can use their FIDO U2F device across all online services that support the protocol leveraging built-in support in web browsers.

 Why is the software token the best MFA method?

 As for the advantages, there are quite many.
 Let’s take RCDevs’ OpenOTP Token as an example of a convenient software token for one-time password generation.
-6 reasons we prefer software tokens for MFA:
+Six reasons we prefer software tokens for MFA:

-Token has an extra layer of protection (PIN-code or biometrics), allowing protecting an OTP password generator from unauthorized access in the case your phone for various reasons occurs in the wrong hands.
+A smartphone comes with an extra layer of protection (PIN-code or biometrics), allowing protecting the software token and its OTP from unauthorized access if your phone, for various reasons, ends up in the wrong hands.
 If the same thing happens with a Hardware Token, the OTP can be read and used directly.

 The choice of the password length and algorithm of its generation is something that you can configure as per requirement.

-You can create many tokens on one device, thus reducing the hassle of keeping track of many devices.
+You can generate and manage many tokens on one device, thus reducing the hassle of keeping track of many apps and/or devices.

-Data protection with the help of OpenOTP Software token does not require any expense – the application is absolutely free.
+Data protection with the help of the OpenOTP Token does not require any expense – the application is free.

-It supports the data signing function (YumiSign), which allows you to click and directly sign with your mobile which also conforms to global contract law.
+It supports data signing (both on-premise and SaaS Platform), allowing you to click and directly sign with your mobile, in compliance with international contract law.